aashish-mehta/knowledge-host/content/Projects/Masters Dissertation/Report Sections/Methods/Methods.md

 aliases:
   - Methodology
 ---
-This section outlines the full methodological pipeline used in the [[NeoVAD Master's Dissertation|Master's Dissertation]].
+This section outlines the full methodological pipeline used in the [[NeoVAD Masters Dissertation|Master's Dissertation]].

 1. [[Creating the initial model]]
 2. Defining the [[Haemolysis Index Model]]